-The local Coordinating Board will evaluate the Community Transportation Coordinator's performance on an annual basis using the Commission for the Transportation Disadvantaged Quality Assurance Program Evaluation/Local Coordinating Board, Community Transportation Coordinator Evaluation Workbook.
-This evaluation workbook was created to provide a formal process for evaluating the performance of the Coordinator (and its operators).
-The Commission requires worksheets regarding Cost, Competition and Coordination be completed during this review.
+The local Coordinating Board will evaluate the Community Transportation Coordinator's performance on an annual basis using the Florida Commission for the Transportation Disadvantaged Quality Assurance Program Evaluation/Local Coordinating Board, Community Transportation Coordinator Evaluation Workbook.
+This evaluation workbook was created to provide a formal process for evaluating the performance of the Community Transportation Coordinator (and its operators).
+The Florida Commission for the Transportation Disadvantaged requires worksheets regarding Cost, Competition and Coordination be completed during this review.

-Quality Assurance Page 47
+Quality Assurance Page 43